Hilary Carey

-Hilary Mary Carey, FAHA (née Beange; born 1957) is an Australian historian whose research focused for many years on the religious history of Australia.
-She has been professor of imperial and religious history at the University of Bristol since 2014, where her research interests include religious missions in Canada and Greenland and missions to seamen.
+Hilary Mary Carey, FAHA (née Beange; born 1957) is an Australian historian whose research focused for many years on the religious history of British settler colonies.
+She has been professor of imperial and religious history at the University of Bristol since 2014, where her current research interests include missions to settlers and Indigenous people, religion and convict transportation, the colonial Bible, and missions to seamen.

-Early life
+Early life and education

 Carey was born Hilary Mary Beange in Perth, Western Australia in 1957.
-Her father, Guy Alexander Beange, was a naval aviator and her mother, Helen Patricia Beange (née Flynn), a medical practitioner working with people with intellectual disabilities.
-Carey graduated from the University of Sydney with a Bachelor of Arts degree and double Honours in English and History in 1980.
-She later was awarded a Doctor of Philosophy by the University of Oxford for her research on astrology in Medieval times.
+Her father, Commander Guy Alexander Beange DSC, was a naval aviator, and her mother, Dr Helen Patricia Beange (née Flynn), a medical practitioner working with people living with intellectual disability.
+Carey graduated from the University of Sydney with a Bachelor of Arts degree and double Honours in Early English Literature and Language and History in 1980.
+She was awarded a Commonwealth scholarship to Balliol College, University of Oxford where she studied from 1980 to 1984.
+In 1984, her Doctor of Philosophy was awarded for research on divination and astrology at the late medieval court and university, the subject of her second book.